The Great Wildebeest Migration – Overview, the Move Throughout the Year and More

 To Begin, How Does the Great Wildebeest Migration Start?

-The great wildebeest migration has been the most incredible herd movement ever recorded.
+The great migration wildebeest has been the most incredible herd movement ever recorded.
 In fact, the densely packed herds of wildebeest (up to one thousand animals per square kilometre) make them visible from orbit.

 The Serengeti-Mara environment is home to 1,200,000 wildebeest and three hundred thousand zebra, as well as gazelle and topi, on a daily basis in search of food and water.
-There are between 800 and 1,000 kilometres of migratory patterns that each wildebeest will follow in order to survive.
+There are between 800 and 1,000 kilometres of wildebeest migration patterns that each will follow in order to survive.
 With voracious predators like these, only the strongest survive in this natural spectacle that has been dubbed “the greatest show on Earth,” which is located in Africa.

-In Tanzania’s southern Serengeti, during the wildebeest migration, animals are taken on a circuitous route from the Ngorongoro Conserved Plains through the Serengeti, Kenya’s Masai Mara, and back again.
+In Tanzania’s southern Serengeti, during the wildebeests migration, animals are taken on a circuitous route from the Ngorongoro Conserved Plains through the Serengeti, Kenya’s Masai Mara, and back again.
 All animals on the walk are at risk: newborn calves are kidnapped from their mothers, lion prides bring down the slow, courageous ones, and crocodiles devour the weak and weary.

 While one herd eats only the tallest grass, the subsequent herds graze on some medium-height grass until it is virtually all devoured, and then the herds move on.
 This shows that the distributions of each group are primarily independent of one another.
 Serengeti’s highest protein and calcium content are found in the plains grasses.